• Skip to primary navigation

 Can I freeze this bread?

-Yes, just make sure it's completely cool before preparing and placing in the freezer.
+Yes, just make sure it's completely cool before preparing and placing it in the freezer.

 Recipes to Serve with French Bread